Completeness criteria for modular cohomology rings of non prime power groups: Introduction

+We assume that we are able to compute a ring approximation of $H^*(G;\f[p])$ out to any finite degree.
+Since any modular cohomology ring of a finite group has a finite presentation, $\alpha_n$ is a graded ring isomorphism, provided that $n$ is large enough.
+Let $n_0$ be the smallest number such that $\alpha_{n}$ is an isomorphism for all $n\ge n_0$.
+A \emph{completeness criterion} is an algorithmic procedure that can decide whether $\alpha_n$ is an isomorphism.
+To be precise: \begin{enumerate} \item Effectiveness: There is some number $N$ such that the criterion asserts that $\alpha_n$ is an isomorphism, for all $n\ge N$. \item Correctness: Let $N_0$ be the smallest number such that the criterion asserts that $\alpha_{N_0}$ is an isomorphism.
+Then $N_0\ge n_0$. \end{enumerate}

+For practical computations, it is important that $N_0-n_0$ is small.
+And of course, it is also important that the computations, which the completeness criterion relies on, are not too difficult.

-Since the cohomology ring has a finite presentation, $\alpha_n$ is a graded ring isomorphism if $n$ is large enough.
-J.~F. Carlson~\cite{Carlson:Tests} suggested to use completeness criteria to determine when $\alpha_n$ is an isomorphism, and used his criterion in the first complete computation of modular cohomology rings for all 267 groups of order 64~\cite[Appendix]{CarlsonTownsley}\@.
+J.~F.~Carlson~\cite{Carlson:Tests} proposed the first completeness criterion.
+Even though the effectiveness of his criterion relies on an unproven conjecture, it was an essential ingredient of the first complete computation of modular cohomology rings for all 267 groups of order 64~\cite[Appendix]{CarlsonTownsley}.\@

-D.~J. Benson gave an improved test for completion~\cite{Benson:DicksonCompCoho}, that relies on the construction of a filter regular homogeneous system of parameters (f.~r.~hsop, for short) $\zeta_1,...,\zeta_r\in\tau_nH^*(G;\f[p])$ in degrees at least two that gives rise to a hsop of $H^*(G;\f[p])$.
-Benson suggests to construct the f.~r.~hsop using Dickson elements.
-The resulting degrees of the parameters grow exponentially in $\prank[p](G)$.
-The criterion only applies if $n>\sum(|\zeta_i|-1)$.
+D.~J.~Benson gave a completeness criterion~\cite{Benson:DicksonCompCoho} that does not rely on a conjecture.
+For Benson's criterion, one needs to construct elements $\zeta_1,...,\zeta_r\in\tau_nH^*(G;\f[p])$ in degrees at least two whose images under $\alpha_N$ provide a filter regular homogeneous system of parameters (f.~r.~hsop, for short) of $H^*(G;\f[p])$, for sufficiently large $N\ge n$.

+Benson suggests to construct the f.~r.~hsop using Dickson invariants in the cohomology rings of $p$-elementary abelian subgroups of $G$.
+The resulting degrees of the parameters grow exponentially in the $p$-rank $\prank[p](G)$, and one has $N_0>\sum(|\zeta_i|-1)$ for this criterion.
+Moreover, it involves the computation of the kernels of the multiplications maps associated with $\zeta_i$ to determine the so-called \emph{filter degree type}.
+Both the large degree and the computation of the filter degree type can be problematic.